The influence of cell phenotype on collective cell invasion into the extracellular matrix: Introduction

 \section{Introduction}

 Collective cell invasion is a fundamental, tightly coordinated process involving both migration and proliferation, and it takes place throughout development, wound healing, and cancer metastasis~\cite{friedl2009collective,ilina2009mechanisms,mayor2016front,stock2021self}.
 This coordinated invasion is driven by cell--cell interactions and extrinsic cues provided by the surrounding microenvironment, with the extracellular matrix (ECM) playing a pivotal role~\cite{yue2014biology}.
 The ECM is a complex and dynamic macromolecular network composed of various proteins, such as collagen, fibronectin, and glycosaminoglycans~\cite{karamanos2021guide}.
 Collagen fibres are the predominant component of the ECM, and are essential for maintaining the mechanical integrity of tissues under stress~\cite{rezvani2021collagen}.
 Cells actively remodel the ECM by secreting, degrading, and reorganising its components as they migrate~\cite{frantz2010extracellular}.
 This dynamic interplay between cells and the ECM underlies many physiological and pathological processes, however its huge complexity means that it remains challenging to fully characterise using experiments alone.
-An additional complicating factor is that cells display a range of phenotypes, displaying differences in, for example, in their response to their local biomechanical environment, metabolic activity, protrusive activity and connectivity patterns~\cite{Cheung2013,beunk2022actomyosin,agnihotri2015metabolic,haeger2015collective,Fried2017,Wolf2007}.
+An additional complicating factor is that cells exhibit phenotypic heterogeneity, reflected in their response to their local biomechanical environment, metabolic activity, protrusive activity and connectivity patterns~\cite{Cheung2013,beunk2022actomyosin,agnihotri2015metabolic,haeger2015collective,Fried2017,Wolf2007}.